CVE-2024-27938

 CVE-2024-27938 is a medium-severity Improper Encoding or Escaping of Output (CWE-116) vulnerability in Postalserver Postal.
 Its CVSS base score is 5.3 (Medium).

-Operationally, ranked in the top 25.1% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Content Injection (T1659); ranked at the 49th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 EU & UK References